Chipdelmal/MGSurvE/docs/source/OT_trapMask.rst

 Setting Point-Process Up
 ~~~~~~~~~~~~~~~~~~~~~~

-To begin with this example, we will setup a
+To begin with this example, we will setup a rectangular landscape with 200 points in it which can be one of three point types:

 .. code-block:: python

     xy = srv.ptsRandUniform(ptsNum, bbox).T
     pType = np.random.choice(PTS_TYPE, xy.shape[1])
     points = pd.DataFrame({'x': xy[0], 'y': xy[1], 't': pType})

+And we define their `movement mask <https://chipdelmal.github.io/MGSurvE/build/html/landscapeTraps.html>`_ as follows:

 .. code-block:: python